-Network your way into the hidden job market (before you really need to)
+How to network your way into the hidden job market

 Start now and keep it up

-Some experts say that ‘networking’ is not necessarily a ‘job search’ activity.
-This is because you cannot suddenly find yourself out of work and immediately ‘network’ your way into a new opportunity if you haven’t already been networking all along.
+You can argue that ‘networking’ is not necessarily a ‘job search’ activity, in that if you suddenly find yourself out of work, you can’t immediately ‘network’ your way into a new opportunity.
+You often need to have been networking all along.

 This doesn’t mean that you have to be attending industry conferences and swapping business cards (although doing some of that certainly isn’t a bad idea.)
 What you need to have is a built-up set of professional connections who think highly of your work and abilities in your field, who would love to work with you or recommend you to others.
 This is achieved through the connections you make in school, while working, in your community activities and on social networks.
 It is accomplished through authentic interactions, and it takes time to build a genuine and powerful network.

 Just as the best time to look for a job is when you already have one, if you don’t start your networking activities until you’re out of work, you will have a harder time making the connections that can land you your next job.
 So how do you do that?

 - You should also be willing to help others us much as you can, as often as you can.
 Networking is a two-way street – and people remember those who went out of their way to help them in the past.
 Pay it forward.

 - Keep in touch with your network.
 People stop taking phone calls from someone who only contacts them when they need something.
 So update your connections with what is going on with you, and make genuine inquiries about how they’re doing.

 - Have a short ‘elevator speech’ ready.
 This is a short couple of sentences that describe your career accomplishments and goals in a conversational manner.
 It’s just enough for you to summarize your expertise and career path in a brief and friendly way should someone ask you to.